 When a customer provides feedback, no matter how negative, they are providing a valuable opportunity for improvement.
 And they want to know that they have been heard.

-On a personal level, it’s important for reps to respond to complaints with expressions of empathy and understanding such as acknowledging the customer’s feelings and frustrations, or sharing a common experience.
+This means responding to complaints with expressions of empathy and understanding such as acknowledging the customer’s feelings and frustrations, or sharing a common experience.

 And, if appropriate, reps should let the customer know how their comments will lead to future change.
 For example, “I will send your comments to my manager and the web development team so that they are aware of the problem.”